 A team will restart the game with a kick-off if they concede a goal.

-Football Rules: Law 9 – Ball in and out of Play
+Law 9 - Ball In and Out of Play

 The winning team is the team who score the most goals.
 If both teams are level at the final whistle, then the match is a draw.
 (Unless in a competition where extra time, away goals and penalties coming in play).